pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

   - While the user is typing, the system must not crash on the user
   - If the system does crash on the user, the user's past metrics must be saved
   - The standard's user metrics must be reported accurately, specifically, it will use the standard method of calculating metrics such as wpm and accuracy
-  - When the user switches to a different mode, the typing tool will not make the user wait too long (might want to discuss exact time, maybe 5 seconds?) (move to performance)
   - The user's data must be securely protected (looking at Google Firebase)
   - The typing tool must correctly generate text segments for the mode selected, so if "programmer" mode is selected, they consistently receive code to type